mfenerich/runtime-env-blog/_posts/2025-01-04-introduction-to-kubernetes-patroni-and-citus.md

 ---

 **What do you think about this post?
 Share your thoughts or questions in the comments below!
 Or, if you're feeling adventurous, dive into the [Patroni documentation](https://patroni.readthedocs.io/en/latest/) or the [Citus documentation](https://www.citusdata.com/) to learn more!**

+See you in the [Part II]({% post_url 2025-01-04-deploying-patroni-and-citus-on-kubernetes-from-zero-to-cluster-hero.md %}).